 How to Permanently Set $PATH in Linux

-You can see your PATH by running the following echo command:
+You can see your $PATH variables by running the following echo command:

 To temporarily add a directory, for example, /opt/sysadmin/scripts to your path, you can run the following command: